microsoft/WindowsAppSDK/docs/EngineeringSystem/WinAppSDK-Maestro.md

 WindowsAppSDK's Maestro Uri.
 build_asset_registry_base_uri=https://reunion-maestro-prod.westus2.cloudapp.azure.com/

+NOTE: To make maestro changes to configure azure devops repositories, you'll need the corresponding PAT from the correct organization that the repositories are under.

 Once these steps are done and you are ready to use the darc client to configure your branches, channels, and subscriptions.
 You may refer https://github.com/dotnet/arcade/blob/main/Documentation/Darc.md for more in-depth